Vibe Coding is Dead.

 → design review · Opus … ✓ 3 viewports · axe clean

-✓ done · PR #42 · feature-team (4 teammates · 12m)
+✓ done · PR #42 · feature-team (5 teammates · 12m)

-Five specialists.
+Seven specialists.
 Always the right one.

 agentille routes tasks to the agent built for them — not a generic chatbot doing everything at once.
+On UI work, design is a contract: one agent frames it, another builds it, a third reviews it.

 planner